 A 16-year career in which she is locally and nationally recognized for her work in expert diagnostics and locally recognized for her work with athletes and orthopedic surgeons was interrupted when a genetic health issue of her own flared up.

 In the course of treating her condition she became acquainted with the benefits of functional medicine.
 She saw a natural alignment between its scientific foundation in genetics and biochemistry and her undergraduate degrees in biophysics and biochemistry.
 Radiology and functional medicine are both science based investigative fields, seeking answers below the surface.

 It was only natural for Dr. Ballehr to earn certification in functional medicine.
 She sees it as the next evolution in health care, matching the availability of genetic information with the emphasis on individualized medicine.

 When Dr. Ballehr is not helping patients find their optimum health through functional medicine, she is likely to be found dirt biking in the Arizona desert with her husband and friends or racing motorcycles at a track in Litchfield Park.
 She and her husband own a motorcycle racing and track day company.
 Other activities include hiking with her two dogs, mountain biking, skiing, scuba diving, trail running and playing golf.
 She sculpts and paints in oil, and enjoys traveling to learn more about cultures, art, and history.

-She is currently completing her Functional Medicine Certification 4/2020 at The Institute for Functional Medicine, Cleveland Clinic and actively pursuing additional certification at The Kalish Institute.
+Dr. Ballehr is a certified Functional Medicine Practitioner from The Institute for Functional Medicine, Cleveland Clinic and has received additional certification at The Kalish Institute or Functional Medicine.